 Republican congressmen and women have been trying to get vaccine mandates in the military abolished since their creation.
 They argue that recent struggles by military recruiters to enlist troops have reduced the number of soldiers at fort hood and fort Carson.
 Discharging able-body service members affects the ability of the military to respond immediately to threats to the nation.

 Former President Donald Trump added his voice to the calls asking that the army rehires every soldier fired with an apology and all of their back pay.
 He emphasized his support for the Covid-19 vaccination but added that it has to be voluntary instead of mandatory.

-Many concerns have been raised about the rights of service members in all this.
+Many concerns have been raised about service members’ rights in all this.
 Some claim this situation has blindsided them after years of service.
-It is not fair that they have to lose their jobs over a requirement introduced after they had joined the military.
+It is not fair that they lose their jobs over a requirement introduced after joining the military.
 Others have also raised issues about the experimental nature of the vaccine and its side effects.